SlightlyMad/VolumetricLights/README.md

 Volumetric fog can be rendered in smaller resolution as an optimization.
 Set rendering resolution in VolumetricLightRenderer script.
 * Full resolution - best quality, poor performance.
 Serves as a "ground truth".
 * Half resolution - best quality/performance ratio.
 * Quarter resolution - experimental.
-Worse quality.
-No real performance gain for one or two lights.
-Try to use it when you have many lights.
+Worse quality, best performance.

 ### Requirements
 * Unity 5 (tested on 5.3.4)